Technical Specification: Log Format & Traceability¶

 Tickets are created and updated by instructions like commit_ticket and reveal_ticket.

-For indexing purposes, the minimal record is:
+For indexing purposes, a useful minimal record (aligned with on-chain Ticket) is:

 | Field | Type | Meaning |